Liver Enzymes Explained: ALT, GGT, and AST — What Your Bloodwork Actually Means

 • Alcohol-related liver disease

-• Viral hepatitis (A, B, C) — can produce dramatic elevations (10–50x normal)
+• Viral hepatitis (A, B, C) — can produce dramatic elevations

 • Autoimmune hepatitis

-• Celiac disease (less commonly known association)
+• Celiac disease (a less widely known association)

-• Moderate elevation (3–10x normal): More concerning.
-MASLD, alcohol, medications.
+• Moderate elevation (≈3–10x normal): more concerning — MASLD, alcohol, medications.

 GGT — Gamma-Glutamyl Transferase

-GGT’s unique relationship with alcohol: GGT is the enzyme most reliably elevated by alcohol consumption.
-Even moderate social drinking over weeks to months can produce GGT elevation without significant ALT changes.
-This makes GGT a sensitive (though not specific) marker of alcohol intake — sometimes used in occupational medicine and clinical settings to assess drinking patterns.
+GGT’s relationship with alcohol: GGT is the enzyme most reliably elevated by alcohol consumption.
+Regular drinking over weeks to months can raise GGT without a clear change in ALT, which is why it is sometimes used clinically as a marker of recent or sustained alcohol intake — sensitive, but not specific.

 AST — Aspartate Aminotransferase